-The implicit curriculum project is your summative assessment for this course.
-That means that it is your chance to demonstrate what you have learned over the course of the semester in this class.
-Your final project is due to my office (HC 4054) by 5:00pm on 5/3.
+The final project is your summative assessment for this course.
+That means that it is your chance to demonstrate what you have learned and thought substantively about over the course of the semester in this class.
+Your final project is due to my office (HC 4054) by 5:00pm on 12/6.
+Through your productive reflections, you have been focusing on what you will do as a result of what you have learned.
+This project is your opportunity to shift that focus to a larger audience.
+Your task is to prepare two policy briefs or public service announcements and one portrait of a successful teacher for all students.